instagibbs/bolts/02-peer-protocol.md

 fall-behind detection.
 An implementation can offer both, however, and fall back to the `option_data_loss_protect` behavior if `option_static_remotekey` is not negotiated.

-## Message Retransmission for eltoo

-1. type: 32773 (`channel_reestablish_eltoo`)
-2. data:
-   * [`channel_id`:`channel_id`]
-   * [`u64`:`next_commitment_number`]

-#### Requirements

-Reestablishment of eltoo channels is handled similarly to the penalty-based simplified update scheme, with the extraneous fields removed, and using the `_eltoo` based messages respectively.

-Upon reconnection when `channel_reestablish_eltoo` is exchanged:
-  - If it has sent `commitment_signed_eltoo` on the other peer's turn without receiving `yield`:
-    - MUST NOT consider that `commitment_signed_eltoo` sent when setting `channel_reestablish` fields.
-  - If a node's sent `next_commitment_number` is one less than its received `next_commitment_number`, that node's turn is unfinished.
-    - due to symmetrical state of eltoo and simplified operation only, there can only be one unfinished side
-  - else if both sent and received `next_commitment_number`s are identical:
-    - the turn starts with the peer with the lesser SEC1-encoded node_id.
-  - otherwise:
-    - ???
-FIXME We can just send them the latest state if we're being nice

-#### Rationale

-Due to symmetry and lack of penalty transactions, we only need to communicate to the remote node which state we are on, which should match the number they send as well.

 # Authors